mvhirsch/api-docs/SDKs/php-sdk.md

   'filters' => ['title' => ['like' => 'movies']]
 ]);

-// Not operator is default to equal to.
+// Not using a `operator` is default to equal to.
 $articles = $client->getItems('articles, [
   'filters' => ['slug' => 'lorem-ipsum']
 ]);